 Variations to Try:

-- Double up on Lillet Blanc and remove the Mancino Secco
+- Double up on Lillet Blanc and remove the Mancino Secco.

 - Use lemon bitters instead of orange.